R-macos/recipes/README.md

 default locations used by the above script are `/opt/R/$arch` and `/usr/local`.
-The former will be used if present where `$arch` is typically `x86_64` or `arm64`, otherwise `/usr/local` is the fall-back.
+The former will be used if present where `$arch` is typically `x86_64` or `arm64`, otherwise `/usr/local` is the fall-back (not recommended).

-For a more fine-grained control you can run `scripts/mkmk.R` or `scripts/mkmk.pl` yourself and see the list of environment variables at the bottom of this page for possible configurations.
+For a more fine-grained control you can run `scripts/mkmk.pl` yourself and see the list of environment variables at the bottom of this page for possible configurations.